lapistacherie/website/src/content/products/signature-collection/dates-collection.md

     image: "dates-4.jpg"
 ---

 Dates - Often referred to as the "King of Dates", Medjool Dates are a prized fruit known for their large size and soft texture.
 Savour the luscious and exotic flavour of Premium Medjool Dates stuffed with candied orange, roasted almonds, roasted hazelnuts & cranberries, caramelized pecans & rose petals, raw honey & elaichi infused pistachios and walnuts, taking your tastebuds on a sophisticated journey of the senses.

 Freshly prepared using natural ingredients.
 No added preservatives.
 Raw organic honey used.
 Handmade.

-## Health Benefits

 There is more to this Middle Eastern Fruit than just delicious taste.
 They are naturally low in fat, cholesterol-free and contain no sodium.
 These dates are an excellent source of dietary fibre and essential minerals like potassium, magnesium and copper.

-## Consumption & Storage
+## Consumption & Storage:

 Store in a cool, dry place away from sunlight.
 Consume fresh within a month.

-## Product Dimensions
+## Product Dimensions:

 - Small Box – 10 pcs – 7.7" × 5" × 1.8"
 - Big Box – 21 pcs - 9" × 6.8" × 1.8"